georgem135/sparky-work-buddy/README.md

-#  AI Workplace Productivity Assistant
+# ⚡ Sparky - Your AI Workplace Productivity Assistant

 A no-code AI-powered web application designed to improve workplace productivity by automating repetitive tasks such as email writing, task planning, and note summarization.